Groups for Fall 2014

 Interpersonal groups are an effective way to gain support from other individuals dealing with a variety of personal concerns.
 It is an opportunity to address boundaries, emotional intimacy, increase self-awareness, and practice new behaviors in a safe, confidential environment.
 Students are encouraged to interact with each other in an honest and genuine manner as they provide and receive feedback to each other.

-This group is for people who feel shy and inhibited in their social interactions, or have difficulty with interpersonal communication, emotional awareness, and social skills.
-This group is appropriate for people with Asperger's or Autism Spectrum Disorder or for others who feel like they could benefit from learning about social skills in a group of peers.
-The group will be led by University Counseling & Testing Service staff and will include invited speakers, discussion, and practicing skills within the group.
+This group is for people who feel shy and inhibited in social interactions or feel like they don't know the social "rules."
+We will learn about and practice various aspects of communication and relationship issues in a safe and fun environment.
+This group is appropriate for students with Asperger's or Autism Spectrum Disorder and for students who feel like they could benefit from learning about social skills in a group of peers.

 The University Counseling and Testing Service serves Idaho State University with a dual mission.
 Our counseling services mission is to support the academic, emotional, social, vocational, spiritual, cultural, and professional development of students and other members of the ISU community by offering counseling, assessment, outreach, consultation, training, and educational and health promotion services.
 Our testing services mission is to initiate and provide a secure, professional, and proctored testing environment to meet individual, University, and community needs for admission, certification, licensure, correspondence, course placement, job placement, and academic course exams.